 You may not have had one of these incredibly boozy drinks since college, and, well, that’s OK.
-Combining four different liquors—equal parts vodka, tequila, light rum and gin—with Coca-Cola (and absolutely no tea, by the way), this mixture creates a powerful potion that’s known to go down way too easy and be the source of many hangovers.
-Between the calories from all of the alcohol, sugar from the soda and the fact that it’s normally served in a larger glass than most cocktails, this is one to stay away from.
+Combining five different liquors—equal parts vodka, tequila, light rum, gin and triple sec—with Coca-Cola and citrus juice (and absolutely no tea, by the way), this mixture creates a powerful potion that’s known to go down way too easily and be the source of many hangovers.
+Between the calories, the sugar from the soda and the sheer quantity of alcohol involved, this is one to stay away from.

-To be blunt, this is an adult milkshake.
-It’s dessert.
-Made with vodka, Kahlua, Baileys and cream or ice cream, this cup of sweet deliciousness is unfortunately also a cup of fat and cholesterol.
-As an example, your neighborhood Red Lobster will serve you a mudslide punching in at 540 calories—elsewhere, that can run up to 800.
+To be blunt, this is an adult milkshake; it’s dessert.
+Made with vodka, Kahlúa, Baileys and cream or ice cream, this cup of sweet deliciousness is unfortunately also a cup of fat and cholesterol.
+As an example, your neighborhood Red Lobster will serve you a mudslide punching in at 540 calories, and elsewhere, that can run up to 800.